eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 * A terminal rule or a data type rule, which results in the type of the property to be a built-in type.
 * A parser rule, which results is the type of the property to be the type of the parser rule.
 * A cross-reference, which results in the type of the property to be a *Reference* to the type of the cross-reference.
-* An alternative of all the above, which results in the type of the property to be a type union of all the types in the alternative.
+* An alternative, which results in the type of the property to be a type union of all the types in the alternative.

 ```
 X: 'x' name=ID;